Rocco Salini

+Career

 Salini, who was born in 1931, was originally from Castilenti, where he worked as a doctor.
 He began his political as a Teramo councilor for the Christian Democrats (DC).

-Salini was elected President of Abruzzo from 1990 to 1992.
+Salini was elected President of the Abruzzo region from 1990 to 1992.
 He and his government were forced to resign in 1992 due to a corruption scandal over the misuse of European Union funds.
 He received a sentence of one year and four months for abuse of office and misrepresentation.

 Rocco Salini returned to politics in 2000 when he was elected as a Forza Italia regional councilor.
 He was next elected to the Italian Senate from 2001 to 2006.
 He also briefly served as the Undersecretary of the Ministry of Health, under Silvio Berlusconi, for just one month.

-Salini died in a hospital in Chieti on December 2, 2016, at the age of 85 after being hospitalized for about one month.
+Salini died in a hospital in Chieti on 2 December 2016, at the age of 85 after being hospitalized for about one month.
 He was survived by his wife, Bruna, and two children, Vincenzo and Luisa.